kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 ## Using a modular pipeline multiple times

-Reusing pipelines for slightly different purposes can be real accelerator for teams and organisations when they reach a certain scale.
+Reusing pipelines for slightly different purposes can be a real accelerator for teams and organisations when they reach a certain scale.

 * Namespaces allow you to '[instantiate](https://en.wikipedia.org/wiki/Instance_(computer_science))' the same pipeline multiple times and keep operations isolated.
 * Like one provides arguments to a class' constructor, you can provide overriding inputs/outputs/parameters to the `pipeline()` wrapper